2003 invasion of Iraq: Battle of Najaf

+lasing team) and the Brigade Recon Troop moved in to secure the bridge at Al Kifl late on 24 March 03.
+When the ADA company was unable to secure the western bank of the bridge the commander called for reinforcements.
+Col. Grimsley order LTC Marcone Task Force 3-69 Armor to send a quick reaction force to support the ADA company.
+LTC Marcone sent B 3-7 Infantry to clear and secure the bridge.
+Bravo Company was made up of two infantry platoons with M2A2 Bradley Fighting Vehicles and one platoon of M1A2 Abrams tanks.
+Bravo 3-7 Infantry secured the bridge and fought for 36 hours through a sandstorm.
+During that time the soldiers fought against Iraqi Military and Fedayeen forces.
+After 36 hours B co 3-7 Infantry was relieved on 26 March.

 The 101st Airborne Division on 29 March, supported by a battalion from the 1st Armored Division, attacked Iraqi forces in the southern part of the city, near the Imam Ali Mosque and captured Najaf's airfield.
 Four Americans were killed by a suicide bomber.
 On 31 March the 101st made a reconnaissance-in-force into Najaf.
-On 1 April elements of the 70th Armored Regiment launched a "Thunder Run", an armored thrust through Najaf's city center, and, with air support, defeated the Iraqi forces after several days of heavy fighting and secured the city by 4 April.
+On 1 April elements of the 70th Armored Regiment launched a "Thunder Run", an armored thrust through Najaf's city center, and, with air support, defeated the Iraqi forces after several days of heavy fighting.
+The city was secured by 4 April.